 Items around the house

-Maximalism is all about style and adding more depth and layers to your home.
+Maximalism is about style and adding more depth and layers to your home.
 It takes time and experience to get right because there is a fine line between minimalism and clutter.
 We don’t want to cross the line where items are purely there to cover space.
 On the other hand, some space left around the home is good; we need it to bounce light around the room.

 So what kind of items should you place around the home?
 Well, like all complex questions, the answer is that it depends.

-For the type of style, you like here are some items to place around the rooms.
+For the type of style you like, here are some items to place around the rooms.

 - If you love animals, you can place all kinds of exotic deep sea creatures around the home.
-Metal and wooden carvings of animals can be placed in every room and they don’t go amiss.
+Metal and wooden carvings of animals can be placed in every room and don’t go amiss.

 The maximalist style is complex, and it takes time to get right.
 We’ve provided just a few examples of how you could get started.
-Let us know how it goes and what kind of style you eventually adopted.
+Let us know how it goes and what style you eventually adopted.